CooperRS/RMDateSelectionViewController/README.md

 * Vinh Nguyen (Vietnamese)

 Code contributions:
-* Robin Franssen (Block support)
+* Robin Franssen

-Extension ideas:
+	* Block support
 * Digeon Benjamin
+	* Delegate method when now button is pressed
+	* Cancel delegate method is called when background view is tapped

 I want to thank everyone who has contributed code and/or time to this project!